S3OPS/BloodCraft/canonical-version/Blood-Craft-Canonical.md

 His terror.
 His confusion.
 His rage.
 His *loss*.

 Through the bond—still new, still raw, still forming—I felt everything he was experiencing.
-The moment the vial's magic activated in his bloodstream.
 The explosive transformation of every cell in his body as dormant power roared to life.
 The horror of watching his mother die, of knowing his father was already gone.
 The awful realization that his entire world had just been torn apart and rebuilt into something unrecognizable.

 I gasped and clutched at my chest, stumbling even in my panther form as the dual assault of grief and awakening crashed over me in waves.
 This was what Seraphine had tried to warn me about—the danger of being present during such a powerful first awakening.
 The bond forming in the midst of such trauma could go wrong in a thousand ways, could forge connections that were too intense, too raw, too *consuming*.